Investigations & Hotline Allegations

 MOUs Increase Cooperation with Ukraine

-The memoranda of understanding (MOUs) between the DoD, State, and USAID OIGs and their Ukrainian counterparts - including the National Anti-Corruption Bureau of Ukraine (NABU), Main Inspectorate, and Specialized Anti-Corruption Prosecutor’s Office (SAPO) - have facilitated cooperation and information sharing in support of criminal investigations and oversight work.
+The Special IG has discussed the memoranda of understanding (MOUs) that have been signed between the DoD, State, and USAID OIGs and their Ukrainian counterparts, including the National Anti-Corruption Bureau of Ukraine (NABU), Main Inspectorate, and Specialized Anti-Corruption Prosecutor’s Office (SAPO), to formalize information sharing in support of criminal investigations and oversight work.
+The memoranda of understanding (MOUs) amongst the OIGs and their Ukrainian counterparts - including the National Anti-Corruption Bureau of Ukraine (NABU), Main Inspectorate, and Specialized Anti-Corruption Prosecutor’s Office (SAPO) - have facilitated cooperation and information sharing in support of criminal investigations and oversight work.

 Quick Links